ePages-de/epages-devportal/_posts/2019/2019-12-03-code-quality-at-epages.md

 In fact, my internal survey reveals a wide range of tools being used by my fellow colleagues, including, but not limited to, xxx (to the one person who answered "None": I'd be interested in your reasons).

-When asked about the greatest benefits of code reviews, most answers my colleagues gave fall into one of three categories: Catching bugs, ensuring consistency and legibility, and knowledge transfer.
-One interesting takeaway is that a surprisingly high percentage (94%) sometimes read their own pull request changes on GitHub - apparently a perspective change helps finding issues in your own code.

-When asked about the greatest pain points, most complaints were about too big change sets, that is pull requests.
+Asking for the greatest pain points of code reviews, most complaints I got were about too big change sets or pull requests.
 So if you don't want to disappoint your coworkers, try to keep the changes introduced at once as small as possible.
 The earlier this is considered in the agile product development cycle, the easier it is for a developer to adhere to this rule.

+When I asked about the greatest benefits, most answers my colleagues gave fell into one of three categories: Catching bugs, ensuring consistency and legibility, and knowledge transfer.
+One interesting takeaway is that a surprisingly high percentage (94%) sometimes read their own pull request changes on GitHub - apparently a perspective change helps finding issues in your own code.

+Perspective change is also an inherent part of the next tool I want to discuss:

 ## Pair programming